 Sedation Dentist Keeping San Antonio Calm

 For many, a simple visit to the dentist may cause feelings of fear and anxiety.
-Dr. Wylie is one of few dentists in the San Antonio area that is licensed and able to provide patient's with the option of intravenous (IV) sedation, as well as oral conscious sedation, which is available from both Dr. Wylie and Dr. Gonzalez.
+Dr. Wylie and Dr. Gonzalez are one of few dentists in the San Antonio area that is licensed and able to provide patient's with the option of intravenous (IV) sedation, as well as oral conscious sedation, which is available from both Dr. Wylie and Dr. Gonzalez.
 Though we always try to make our patients as comfortable as possible in our office, these methods may reduce anxiety and help some feel more relaxed while having their necessary dental work completed.

 At your first appointment, we will discuss your overall health and medical history.
 If you feel comfortable, we will take X-rays and examine your teeth and supporting tissues.
 This will give us the information we need to determine which dental treatments are recommended to restore your smile.
 We will then discuss the different sedation options available, including IV sedation and oral conscious sedation, to find an option that suits you.
 During this appointment, it is important to give us a thorough medical history and disclose all prescribed medications and supplements that you are taking so that we may check for any potentially dangerous drug interactions with the sedation medications that will be used.